Cbr2011/cantaloupeascii/README.md

 `sudo apt install mplayer` if you don't have them.
 # In case if it just shows the commands when you open the .sh file
 Give the .sh file permissions via `chmod +x "path/to/the/cantalope.sh"`

+this can have customizable things like you can change the video whatever you want (as long it has the file name as "cantalope" and the file type is mpg unless you edit the sh file)